Republic (retailer): Administration and acquisition

 Republic filed for administration on 13 February 2013, with Ernst & Young appointed administrators.
 150 head office staff were immediately made redundant, leaving 2,500 jobs at risk.
 During the administration time, a total of 8 Republic stores closed, 5 in Scotland, with a further 2 closed in Northern Ireland and one in Middlesbrough, England.

 On 28 February 2013, Sports Direct bought 114 Republic stores, the brand name, all remaining stock and own-brands including SoulCal, Crafted and Fabric from the administrators.
 The Republic head office was also purchased.

 Sports Direct attempted to negotiate a reduction in rent for a number of stores, but the proposal was rejected by its landlords for those stores: Intu and Land Securities.
 As a result, 20 stores were closed.
 The remaining Republic stores were subsequently merged with USC.

 Position

-The company was positioned in the mass sector of the clothing market, and had a focus on young fashion.
-Lines were stocked from casual brands including Bench, Fenchurch, G-Star Raw, American Apparel, Henleys and Drunknmunky, as well as own brands SoulCal & Co, Miso, Crafted, Fabric, and ex-brand White Label.
+The company was positioned in the mass sector of the clothing market, and had a focus on young fashionlines were stocked from casual brands including Bench, Fenchurch, G-Star Raw, American Apparel, Henleys and Drunknmunky, as well as own brands SoulCal & Co, Miso, Crafted, Fabric, and ex-brand White Label.
 Before entering administration, Republic introduced a new own-branded line, @Republic, which transferred to USC.